SQream/sqream_docs/guides/data_management_and_concurrency/migration/parquet.rst

 .. code-block:: postgres

-   CREATE EXTERNAL TABLE users
+   CREATE EXTERNAL TABLE ext_users
      (id INT NOT NULL, name VARCHAR(30) NOT NULL, email VARCHAR(50) NOT NULL)
    USING FORMAT Parquet
    WITH  PATH  'hdfs://hadoop-nn.piedpiper.com/rhendricks/users/*.parquet';

+   CREATE TABLE users AS SELECT * FROM ext_users;

 Loading a table from a bucket of files on S3
 -----------------------------------------------

 .. code-block:: postgres

-   CREATE EXTERNAL TABLE users
+   CREATE EXTERNAL TABLE ext_users
      (id INT NOT NULL, name VARCHAR(30) NOT NULL, email VARCHAR(50) NOT NULL)
    USING FORMAT Parquet
    WITH  PATH  's3://pp-secret-bucket/users/*.parquet'
          AWS_ID 'our_aws_id'
          AWS_SECRET 'our_aws_secret';

+   CREATE TABLE users AS SELECT * FROM ext_users;